jaydon2020/AGL-Documentation/docs/01_Getting_Started/03_Build_and_Boot_guide_Profile/01_Instrument_Cluster_(IC-IVI_with_Container_isolation).md

 ## 4. Extra step for type 2b build.

 This extra step can select 4.1 or 4.2.
-When you want to build AGL demo IVI container guest in myself, please select 4.1 work flow.
-When you want to create AGL IC container demo quicly, please select 4.2 work flow.
+When you want to build AGL demo IVI container guest yourself, please select the 4.1 workflow.
+When you want to create AGL IC container demo quickly, please select 4.2 workflow.

-Typically 4.1 step require long build time about 6h.
-When you want to build AGL Ref HW/ SK+ Kinfgisher software, you can\'t select select 4.2 work flow that depend to Renesas propriety license limitation.
+Typically 4.1 step requires long build time about 6h.
+When you want to build AGL Ref HW/ SK+ Kingfisher software, you can't use the 4.2 work flow due to Renesas proprietary license limitation.

 ### 4.1.
 Extra step for type 2b build myself.